emdee-is/tox_profile/README.md

 Because it's written in Python it is easy to extend to, for example, rekeying a profile when copying a profile to a new device:
 <https://git.plastiras.org/emdee/tox_profile/wiki/MultiDevice-Announcements-POC>

+There is a copy of the Tox [spec](https://toktok.ltd/spec.html) in the repo - it is missing any description of the groups section.